-A. Lawyers should act in a civil manner regardless of the ill feelings that their clients may have toward others.

-B. Lawyers can disagree without being disagreeable.
+- A. Lawyers should act in a civil manner regardless of the ill feelings that their clients may have toward others. - B. Lawyers can disagree without being disagreeable.
 Effective representation does not require antagonistic or acrimonious behavior.
-Whether orally or in writing, lawyers should avoid vulgar language, disparaging personal remarks or acrimony toward other counsel, parties or witnesses.

-C. Lawyers should require that persons under their supervision conduct themselves with courtesy and civility.
+Whether orally or in writing, lawyers should avoid vulgar language, disparaging personal remarks or acrimony toward other counsel, parties or witnesses. - C. Lawyers should not engage in conduct intended primarily to harass or humiliate witnesses. - D. Lawyers should require that persons under their supervision conduct themselves with courtesy and civility.